furlongm/openvpn-monitor/README.md

 ## Summary

-openvpn-monitor is a simple python program to generate html that displays the status of an OpenVPN server, including all current connections.
+openvpn-monitor is a flask app that displays the status of OpenVPN servers, including all current connections.
 It uses the OpenVPN management console.
-It typically runs on the same host as the OpenVPN server, however it does not necessarily need to.
+It typically runs on the same host as the OpenVPN server, but it can also manage remote servers.

 [![](https://raw.githubusercontent.com/furlongm/openvpn-monitor/gh-pages/screenshots/openvpn-monitor.png)](https://raw.githubusercontent.com/furlongm/openvpn-monitor/gh-pages/screenshots/openvpn-monitor.png)

 ## Supported Operating Systems
-  - Ubuntu 22.04 LTS (jammy)
+  - Ubuntu 24.04 LTS (noble)
   - Debian 11 (bullseye)
   - Rocky/Alma/RHEL 9